ArasLabs/requirements-management/README.md

 * Reporting (structure report, priority report, risk report)
 * Requirement Revisions

+> This project has been replaced by the [Aras Requirements Management application](http://www.aras.com/applications/requirements-management.aspx).

 ## History

 Release notes/descriptions for the original project posted on the previous Aras Projects page.